heroku/buildpacks-deb-packages/README.md

 > [!IMPORTANT]
 > This is a [Cloud Native Buildpack][cnb], and is a component of the [Heroku Cloud Native Buildpacks][heroku-cnbs]
-> project, which is in preview.
-If you are instead looking for the Heroku Apt Buildpack (for use on the Heroku
+> project.
+If you are instead looking for the Heroku Classic Apt Buildpack
-> platform), you may find it [here][classic-apt-buildpack].
+> you may find it [here][classic-apt-buildpack].

 This buildpack is compatible with the following environments: